Let’s face it, vegan cheese recipes can be a little hit and miss.

 Another first on our list—spreadable vegan cream cheese.

 It’s as smooth as the real thing (and tastes just as good too).
-Combine it with some red onion marmalade for an interesting sweet and savory twist on any bagel or toasty bread (just make sure your bread is vegan first!).
+Combine it with some red onion marmalade for an interesting sweet and savory twist on any vegan-friendly bagel or toasty bread (just make sure your bread is vegan first!).

 Natalie not only makes some mind-blowing vegan dishes, but she also takes some mouth-watering pictures.
 Check out her blog to see what I mean!